G-dH/custom-hot-corners-extended/README.md

 ### DND Window Thumbnails

 Window thumbnails are scaled-down window clones that can be used to monitor windows not currently visible on the screen.
-By pressing `T` hotkey you can create thumbnail of the selected window and place it at bottom right of the monitor with mouse pointer.
+Default position for the thumbnail is bottom right corner of the current monitor.
 You can create as many clones as you want and place them anywhere on the screen.
 Each thumbnail can be independently resized, you can adjust its opacity, even change its source window.
-When the thumbnail's source window close, thumbnail will be removed.
+When the thumbnail's source window close, thumbnail is removed too.
+The code is based on window preview of *BaBar Task Bar* extension.

     Double click          - activate source window
     Primary cLick         - toggle scroll wheel function (resize / source)